dpiris01-ux/dla-simulation-cylindrical-geometry/README.md

-# Diffusion-Limited Aggregation Simulation (C implementation)
+# Diffusion-Limited Aggregation Simulation in Gylindrical Geometry (C implementation).
+(Also clled Diffusion Limited Deposition)

 High-performance simulation code for particle deposition and cluster growth on a one–dimensional substrate using random walkers.
 The implementation includes several computational optimizations and analysis tools for studying interface growth, fractal properties, and tree statistics of the resulting aggregates.